 Isaiah 63 & 64

 Ignoring His counsel

-Verse 1.6 is one of my favorite verses.
+Philippians 1.6 is one of my favorite verses.
 It gives me great hope when it says, “being confident of this very thing, that He who has begun a good work in you will complete it until the day of Jesus Christ.”

 Isn’t it good to know that He is the one who will complete His work in us?
 And … He never gives up!
 But I wonder how often we make His work harder … on us!

 Someone gave me a great illustration of this.
-I was explaining this passage and she told me it reminded her of the scene in Finding Nemo where Nemo and Dorie have been told not to try to go around or over the gap, but through it.
+I was explaining this passage and she told me it reminded her of the scene in Finding Nemo where Nemo and Dorie were told not to go around or over the gap, but through it.
 When they get there, that just doesn’t seem right to them; so they decide to swim over it.
 They end up running into a huge school of jellyfish!
 They survive it, but not without getting stung and suffering a great deal of pain!
 How like our attempts to figure things out for ourselves, often ignoring what God says, and doing what seems right to us!
 (Prov.
 14:12)

 Today’s Other Readings:

 Isaiah 63 & 64:

 4 For since the beginning of the world

 Men have not heard nor perceived by the ear,